-• We evaluated the appropriateness of, and

-- substantively tested on a sample basis the application of, the quantitative and qualitative criteria used to assess significant increases in credit risk incorporated within the methodology and calculations. - To test the application of management's 'staging' thresholds, we performed substantive procedures including selecting samples of loans and compared the results of our independent credit assessment against management's staging.
+- We evaluated the appropriateness of, and substantively tested on a sample basis the application of, the quantitative and qualitative criteria used to assess significant increases in credit risk incorporated within the methodology and allowance calculations. - To test the application of management's 'staging' thresholds, we performed substantive procedures including selecting samples of loans and compared the results of our independent credit assessment based on the evidence obtained against management's staging.